 11.4.5 Step 5.
 Appeal to the General Manager, or designee, is the final step in the Grievance Procedure.
 If the grievance cannot be resolved under Step 4, it may be presented to the General Manager, or designee, within five (5) days from the date the Step 4 finding was issued.
 The General Manager, or designee, shall respond in writing to the employee within ten (10) days after the date of the grievance is received.

 11.5 General Provisions: An employee shall be given reasonable time off without loss of pay to present and process a grievance.
 If an employee is represented by the OCEA, the OCEA may designate one employee to present and process the grievance.
 The employee representative shall be given reasonable time off without loss of pay to perform this responsibility.
-Absence from work shall be approved only if it does not cause disruption to District operations.
+Absence from work shall be approved only if it does not cause disruption to OC San operations.
 However, if the time requested cannot be provided, an alternate time shall be arranged.

 11.5.1 Failure of a management representative to respond within the appropriate time limit shall provide a basis for the employee appealing to the next step.
 If a grievance is not presented or appealed within the time limits, it shall be considered resolved on the basis of the preceding response.
 The Director of Human Resources, or designee, may be petitioned in writing to waive the step or time requirements provided sufficient cause exists.